JuliaKarpienia/CIFO_project_groupA/README.md

 * Valid team formation
 * Salary cap compliance.

-`<br>` Each player is defined by their skill rating, salary and position (Goalkeeper, Defender, Midfielder or Forward).
+Each player is defined by their skill rating, salary and position (Goalkeeper, Defender, Midfielder or Forward).

 ### **Problem Constraints:**